ffakira/lara-bsr/README.md

 in expanding the App to support either Progressive Web App or Native App.

 My choice in choosing Laravel to integrate this project, was mainly to understand MVC pattern, and how to organize my project better.
-In addition, it helped me to understand better regards database migrations, seeds, and factories that I took advantage when I am creating different tests.
+In addition, it helped me to understand better regards database migrations, database relations, seeds, and factories that I took advantage when I am creating different tests.

 #### Features